 The long-term vision for Cheyenne is for zero fatalities to occur on the roadways.
-The Federal transportation bill Moving Ahead for Progress in the 21st Century (MAP-21) requires that metropolitan planning organizations (MPO) set safety targets - or adopt state targets - for fatalities, fatality rate (fatalities per 100 million vehicle miles traveled), serious injuries, and serious injury rate (serious injuries per 100 million vehicle miles traveled).
+The Federal transportation bill Moving Ahead for Progress in the 21st Century (MAP-21) requires that MPOs set safety targets - or adopt state targets - for fatalities, fatality rate (fatalities per 100 million vehicle miles traveled), serious injuries, and serious injury rate (serious injuries per 100 million vehicle miles traveled).

 The plan's fatality target is no more than 6 fatalities per year by 2020, down from a 2009 to 2013 average of 7 fatalities per year.
-The fatality rate target is 0.87 fatalities per 100 million VMT by 2020, compared to an average of 0.94 from 2009 to 2013.
+The fatality rate target is 0.87 fatalities per 100 million vehicle miles traveled (VMT) by 2020, compared to an average of 0.94 from 2009 to 2013.
 This reflects an improvement of 7 percent by 2020.
 The serious injury target is no more than 19 serious injuries per year by 2020 compared to an average of 27 per year from 2009 to 2013.
 This reflects an improvement of 30 percent by 2020.
-The serious injury rate target was set at 2.6 serious injuries per 100 million VMT by 2020, compared to an average of 30 percent by 2020.
-The serious injury rate target was set at 2.6 serious injuries per 100 million VMT by 2020, compared to an average rate of 3.8 from 2009 to 2013.
-This reflects an improvement of 30 percent of 30 percent by 2020.
-For Cheyenne, given the small number of fatalities and serious injuries, it is useful to consider a measure of total fatalities and injuries to track safety trends.
+The serious injury target is injury rate target was set at 2.6 serious injuries per 100 million VMT by 2020, compared to an average rate of 3.8 from 2009 to 2013.
+This reflects an improvement of fatalities and serious injuries, it is useful to consider a measure of total fatalities and injuries to track safety trends.
 The target for total fatalities and injuries is 340 per year by 2020 compared to an average of 421 from 2009 to 2013.
 This reflects an improvement of 19 percent by 2020.